SamHughes971/SamHughes971/README.md

 I am currently learning the ins and outs of web development using the 'Odin Project' (the repositories show my latest works).

-Thank you for taking the time to read my profile!

 <!---
 SamHughes971/SamHughes971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.